googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 The `cleanUrlPlugin` works by intercepting each hit as it's being sent and modifying the [`page`](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#page) field based on the rules specified by the configuration [options](#options).

 If no `page` field exists, one is created based on the URL path from the [`location`](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#location) field.

-Note that while the `cleanUrlTracker` plugin does modify `page` field values for each hit, it never modifies the `location` field.
+**Note:** while the `cleanUrlTracker` plugin does modify the `page` field value for each hit, it never modifies the `location` field.
 This allows campaign and site search data encoded in the full URL to be preserved.

 ## Usage